pilaf/webliero-faq/README.md

 ### Can WebLiero be played on mobile?

-No. While the website will load and the game will run just fine on mobile browsers, WebLiero requires a proper keyboard to be controlled.
+The short answer is no. While the website will load and the game will run just fine on mobile browsers, WebLiero requires a proper keyboard to be controlled.
 You can spectate games on mobile though, but not much else.

-Perhaps using a Bluetooth keyboard would work, if you happen to know please open an issue and I'll update this answer.
+If you have a Bluetooth keyboard or gamepad though you may be able to control the game as well.

 ## How to play